8W9aG/scrapy-tor-downloader/README.md

 Meta field to enable/disable this per request is: `tor_fallback_enabled`

+### TOR2WEB_PROXY

+Whether a [tor2web](https://www.tor2web.org/) proxy is used for onion address.
+The value of this setting is the domain for the proxy.

+Meta field to add this per request is: `tor2web_proxy`

 ## Usage example :eyes:

 In order to use this plugin simply add the following settings and substitute your variables: